amnona/EZCalour/INSTALLATION.md

 # Installing and running EZCalour

-Calour is a point and click GUI for the [Calour](https://github.com/amnona/Calour) microbiome analysis package
+EZCalour is a point and click GUI for the [Calour](https://github.com/amnona/Calour) microbiome analysis package

 ## Installation instructions: